 Q: What is a poly-toe or polydactyl cat?

 A: Simply cats with extra toes!
 This is also called Hemingway cats, as Earnest Hemingway loved to collect and adopt cats with extra toes.
 If you visit the Hemingway house in Key West, FL USA, there are still a few poly-toed cats running around the property.

-A: Prices for pet kittens for Females: $1,500-$2,000 and Males: $1,600-$2,500.
-Pricing effective March 03rd 2016.
-If you are picking up your kitten(s) please have final balance with you at that time in cash, money order or cashiers check.
+A: Prices for pet kittens is $1,500- $2,500.
+Pricing effective August 22nd 2018.
+If you are picking up your kitten(s) please have final balance with you at that time in cash, money order or cashiers check or otherwise pay via our Deposits page which has Paypal ahead of pickup/delivery.
 All kittens must be spayed or neutered prior to being 1 year old, and you must send us a copy of the alteration.
 Most vets recommend prior to 6 months.

 A: Shipping cost is $400 when available (in continental U.S.).
 We will ship two kittens for the price of one if shipped at the same time because we feel strongly about animals having other animal friends.
 Shipping costs plus final balance are due 2 weeks prior to the date your kitten(s) can be shipped.
 We have to coordinate with the airlines and veterinarians for certificates so the flight must be paid for in that time frame.
 Most airlines have restrictions based on ground temperature when shipping animals in cargo.
 It must be below 85 degrees Fahrenheit and above 10 degrees Fahrenheit.
 Kittens must be at least 10wks to fly.
 Kittens can fly into any major airport that accepts Delta.

 Q: How do I place a deposit to join the Reservation List and reserve a kitten(s)?